For information on how and where to send your complaint, please see our how to complain page.

 If your complaint is partially upheld (ie: the outcome of the review finds in your favour, in part), you will receive an apology and explanation and where appropriate, be given details of any action that we will take to remedy the situation or at least put things right for the future.

-You should write to the Corporate Complaints Officer via Customer Services (contact details are at the end of this page) You may do this by filling in the online complaint form or by letter, fax, email, Relay UK, telephone, or by printing a copy of the complaint form and posting this to us.
+You should write to the Corporate Complaints Officer via Customer Services (contact details are at the end of this page).
+Or you may do this by filling in the online complaint form or by letter, email, Relay UK, telephone, or by printing a copy of the complaint form and posting this to us.

 You should make it clear that you want to invoke Stage Two of our complaints procedure.